kudulab/docker-dotnet-dojo/README.md

 ## Specification

-There 4 variants of this image.
+There are 4 variants of this image.
 Because mono is still needed in some projects.
 * basic (everything) mono and dotnet core. tag: `<version>`
 * core only (debian stretch). tag `stretch-<version>`
 * core only (ubuntu bionic). tag `bionic-<version>`
-* core only (alpine 3.7). tag `alpine3.7-<version>`
+* core only (alpine 3.7). tag `alpine-<version>`

 This image has installed:
  * dotnet SDK 2.1